addrummond/mlm/Readme.md

 # Mimimalist Light Meter

-This is a simple ambient light meter using a Liteon LTR-303ALS light sensor and an EFM32 Tiny Gecko microcontroller.
+This is a simple ambient light meter using a Liteon LTR-303ALS light sensor and an EFM32 Tiny Gecko ARM microcontroller.
 It is powered by a single CR2032 coin cell.
 The firmware is written in C and the PCB is designed using KiCad.
 Readings are displayed using a circle of 24 LEDs, with two additional LEDs indicating ±⅓ stop adjustments.
 The user interface consists of three touch sensitive pads.